Twanawebtech/LAMP-Stack/README.md

-# PHP web application on a LAMP Stack on Bluemix
+# PHP web application on a LAMP Stack using IBM Bluemix
 This solution walks you through how to deploy an Apache web server, MySQL, and PHP (the LAMP stack) on a virtual server using Ubuntu image.
 To see the LAMP server in action, you can optionally install and configure a WordPress site.

 Steps: 4 | 15 minutes